Zheng-Bote/qt_files_photo-gallery/README.md

 ![QT](https://img.shields.io/badge/Community-6-41CD52?logo=qt)
 ![CXX](https://img.shields.io/badge/C++-20-blue?logo=cplusplus)

-QT6 CXX20 console app to add photos to Database
+QT6 CXX20 console app to convert photos, collect Exif/IPTC and add metadata to DB.

+> The purpose of this tool is to run as a microservice to prepare photos for a web-based photo-gallery.

+Photos are converted into different sizes in WebP format and the metadata is written into a database.

+Any existing Exif and IPTC metadata is also taken into account.

 ### Features